 Nearly every year in late February – April the beautiful landscape is supplemented by millions of Californian flowers.
 Hillsides are covered with a mix of blue and bright orange colors – blue are sky lupines and orange – the magnificent California poppies.
 For diversity in many locations one can see patches of magenta padre’s shooting stars (Dodecatheon clevelandii Greene), chocolate lilies (Fritillaria biflora Lindl.).
 In more open areas there are rich displays of goldfields (Lasthenia ssp.) and numerous other flowers.

 Surroundings of Figueroa Mountain serve as a beautiful retreat for people from nearby cities.
 National Forest Scenic Byway (Highway 33) is winding through the Los Padres National Forest, offering an unforgettable experience for those who do not have such luxury as extra time to afford lengthy trips in the depths of the wilderness.
 Hundreds of miles of hiking trails though offer endless possibilities to those who can afford hefty walks or mountain biking.

-In fact visit in spring is more advisable – later in summer there is high risk of forest fires and visitors have more restrictions.
+In fact visit in spring is more advisable – later in summer there is a high risk of forest fires and visitors have more restrictions.

 Figueroa Mountain poppy and lupine fields are included in the following list: